jpin730/angular-eslint-prettier/README.md

 }
 ```

-But, my personal preference is to use double quotes, so I change the configuration to
+But, my personal preference is to use 2 spaces for indentation and trailing commas in all cases, so my `.prettierrc` file is

 ```json
 {